sakshi2912/Proximity/README.md

-# PROXIMITY
+# Proximity

-A terminal based offline chatroom.
+Tried to implement a terminal UI menu, but had to discontinue because UI is such a pain.